arthur7373/linux-training/TMP-ARCHIVE-L2/2-2-8-Boot-process.md

 You can also list the dependencies of a target
-(to see which units run and certain target):
+(to see which units run certain target):

 ```bash
 systemctl list-dependencies multi-user.target